qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 Capturing Caps Lock
 -----------------------------------------------

-If you try to detect a caps lock you can use for example this `algorithm <http://24ways.org/2007/capturing-caps-lock>`_.
+If you try to detect a caps lock you can use for example this `algorithm <http://24ways.org/2007/capturing-caps-lock>`_, but keep care the algorithm doesn't work with umlauts etc.

 Here the qooxdoo equivalent: